“Don’t Call It a Disorder.”

 Your ADHD brain is not a burden or a handicap, but it does make life challenging at times.
 Here’s how I accentuate the positive when speaking to my young patients about their Turbo brains.

-I have never stopped loving attention deficit hyperactivity disorder (ADHD).
+I have never stopped loving attention deficit hyperactivity disorder (ADHD or ADD).

 I have the condition, and I treat hundreds of people with it every year at my center in Massachusetts.
 In fact, you could say I have a love affair with ADHD.
 But I dislike the name “ADHD” and all that it implies.